forem/forem/docs/contributing/forem.md

 - Try to keep the pull requests small.
 A pull request should try its very best to address only a single concern.
-- For work in progress Pull Requests, please use the [Draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/) feature.
+- For work in progress pull requests, please use the [Draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/) feature.
 - Make sure all tests pass and add additional tests for the code you submit.